 Pre-pharmacy and professional program students have the opportunity to participate in several student organizations.
-Involvement in these organizations assists students in developing their leadership, communication, teamwork, and patient care skills.
+Involvement in these organizations assists students in developing their leadership, communication, teamwork and patient care skills.
 Our student organizations are very active in the community and have been nationally recognized for excellence.

-Student Collaboration for the Advancement and Promotion of Pharmacy (SCAPP)
+- Student Collaboration for the Advancement and Promotion of Pharmacy (SCAPP)

-American Association of Pharmaceutical Scientists (AAPS)
+- American Association of Pharmaceutical Scientists (AAPS)

-AAPS is a professional organization representing scientists working in the discovery, development, and manufacture of pharmaceutical products and therapies.
-The objectives of the SDSU chapter of AAPS are to increase student awareness of career opportunities in the pharmaceutical sciences, provide opportunities for professional advancement and leadership development, provide information on the latest advances and discoveries in the pharmaceutical sciences, and encourage interaction among students.
+AAPS is a professional organization representing scientists working in the discovery, development and manufacture of pharmaceutical products and therapies.
+The objectives of the SDSU chapter of AAPS are to increase student awareness of career opportunities in the pharmaceutical sciences, provide opportunities for professional advancement and leadership development, provide information on the latest advances and discoveries in the pharmaceutical sciences and encourage interaction among students.
 The organization focuses on the development of research opportunities for pre-pharmacy and professional program students and the promotion of pharmaceutical sciences research activities at SDSU.
-Membership is open to undergraduate students, professional program students, graduate students, and postdoctoral fellows at SDSU with an interest in pharmaceutical sciences and the activities of AAPS.
+Membership is open to undergraduate students, professional program students, graduate students and postdoctoral fellows at SDSU with an interest in pharmaceutical sciences and the activities of AAPS.

-Kappa Epsilon Pharmaceutical Fraternity (KE)
+- Kappa Epsilon Professional Pharmacy Fraternity

-KE is a professional pharmacy fraternity with goals to unite students of pharmacy, stimulate a desire for high scholarship, foster a professional consciousness, and provide a bond of lasting loyalty, interest, and friendship.
-Membership consists of collegiate, alumni, professional, associate, and honorary members.
+KE is a professional pharmacy fraternity with goals to unite students of pharmacy, stimulate a desire for high scholarship, foster a professional consciousness and provide a bond of lasting loyalty, interest and friendship.
+Membership consists of collegiate, alumni, professional, associate and honorary members.
 Collegiate members and pre-pharmacy affiliate members must be students in good standing with the College of Pharmacy and Allied Health Professions.

-Kappa Psi Pharmaceutical Fraternity (KΨ)
+- Kappa Psi Pharmaceutical Fraternity

-KΨ is a fraternal organization whose objectives are to advance the profession of pharmacy, educationally, fraternally, and socially; to instill industry, sobriety, fellowship, and high ideals in its members; and to foster scholarship and pharmaceutical research.
+KΨ is a fraternal organization whose objectives are to advance the profession of pharmacy, educationally, fraternally and socially; to instill industry, sobriety, fellowship and high ideals in its members; and to foster scholarship and pharmaceutical research.
 Membership is open to students of the College of Pharmacy and Allied Health Professions who meet Kappa Psi academic qualifications.

-Phi Lambda Sigma (PLS)
+- Phi Lambda Sigma (PLS)

 PLS, the National Pharmacy Leadership Society, promotes the development of leadership qualities in pharmacy, especially among pharmacy students.
 The society encourages participation in all pharmacy activities, realizing that today’s student leaders are tomorrow’s pharmacy leaders.
-Membership is determined based on a nomination process on the basis of the student’s demonstration of dedication, service, and leadership in the advancement of pharmacy.
+Membership is determined based on a nomination process on the basis of the student’s demonstration of dedication, service and leadership in the advancement of pharmacy.

-Rho Chi Honor Society
+- Rho Chi